PaddySlator/dmipy-bayesian/README.md

 # dmipy-bayesian
-We have extended the dmipy software package to fit enable Bayesian fitting.
+We have extended the dmipy software package to enable Bayesian fitting.

 If you find any bugs please let us know!